Thalhalla/BruteForceDomainSearch/README.md

 bruteforcedomainsearch.pl [--startingNumber 6 --finishingNumber 8 --throttle 10 --sleepthrottle 5 -vvvvvvvvvv]

+#### Args
-* Args
+* --startingNumber
-	+ --startingNumber # The number of letters we will start iterating from (i.e. 1 = a.com, 5 = aaaaa.com)
+	+ The number of letters we will start iterating from (i.e. 1 = a.com, 5 = aaaaa.com)
+* --finishingNumber
-	+ --finishingNumber # The number of letters we will finish iterating at (i.e. 1 = a.com, 5 = aaaaa.com)
+	+ The number of letters we will finish iterating at (i.e. 1 = a.com, 5 = aaaaa.com)
+* --throttle
-	+ --throttle # This is the number of loops to hit the Nameservers with before sleeping
+	+ This is the number of loops to hit the Nameservers with before sleeping
+* --sleepthrottle
-	+ --sleepthrottle # This is the number of seconds to sleep once we hit the throttle
+	+ This is the number of seconds to sleep once we hit the throttle
+* -v
-	+ -v # verbosity (notice you can stack more v's at the end to get more verbosity)
+	+ verbosity (notice you can stack more v's at the end to get more verbosity)
+* -vvvvvvvvv
-	+ -vvvvvvvvv\t# Really verbose
+	+ Really verbose

 ### Notes